The Oscar Paddock Mansion On Washington St. Along With The Other Paddock Mansions Were Sights To Behold

 She is survived by two sons, Loveland and Frank S., and by one daughter, Mrs. (Charlotte Amelia Paddock) E. P. Martin.
 One son, Oscar, died a number of years ago.

-In May of 1917, the Oscar Paddock mansion would be transferred to the Jefferson County Savings Bank.
-Valued at $100,000, the purchase would allow the bank to expand by either building to the rear or south side.
+In May of 1917, the Oscar Paddock mansion was transferred to the Jefferson County Savings Bank.
+Valued at $100,000, the purchase allowed the bank to expand by either building to the rear or the south side.
 According to The Times—

 The woodwork of the home is especially noticeable for its finish which has received no attention since the house was built but still maintains the same luster and polish.
 Many of the pieces of furniture, paintings and other furnishings in the home, Mr. (Loveland) Paddock will be unable to place in his (new) home and is now considering means of disposal as the work of razing the house will shortly be begun.

-The Jefferson County Savings Bank would move from its old location, in the tall bank building shown earlier on the corner of Washington and Stone Streets, to its new building next door completed in 1923, now occupied by Community Savings Bank as of 2022.
+The Jefferson County Savings Bank moved from its old location, in the tall bank building shown earlier on the corner of Washington and Stone Streets, to its new building next door, completed in 1923, now occupied by Community Savings Bank as of 2022.